solidi/algorithms/ctci/README.md

 1. Solve problems in numerous languages to understand idomatic differences.
 1. Build number positions with number * 10, number * 100, number * 1000.
 1. Extract number positions by number % 10 -> number / 10.
+1. Return more than one value in recursive function by using a Class.

 ## Arrays